Jubatian/rrpge-spec/specs/userlib/ulboot.rst

 ------------------------------------------------------------------------------

-The display lists are not initialized, starting out being zero.
+Display lists are not initialized, starting out being zero.

+Surfaces are not initialized, starting out being zero.

 The flip performed flag is cleared (zero).